 Watch GameStop share price trends and company performance

 Keep a watchful eye for news of GameStop's next move.
-For example, their move into online commerce and NFTs could help the company reconnect with their customers and spur growth.
+For example, their move into online commerce and NFTs could help the company reconnect with its customers and spur growth.

 Watch GameStop competitors and their moves